-Humanities Futures explores possible trajectories of the humanities in the wake of interdisciplinary developments of recent decades, particularly the rapidly changing paradigms and practices in research, teaching, publishing, and public engagement today.
-Made possible by a general grant from the Andrew W. Mellon Foundation, Humanities Futures is a 3.5-year initiative running from Fall 2014 through Fall 2017.
-The grant supports a broad array of programs in collaboration with academic units and individual faculty across multiple institutional and disciplinary/interdisciplinary locations.
+Supported by a major grant from the Mellon Foundation, Humanities Futures explores possible trajectories of the humanities in the wake of interdisciplinary developments of recent decades, particularly the rapidly changing paradigms and practices in research, teaching, publishing, and public engagement today.
+Humanities Futures is comprised of the following program "tracks"—for more details on each, please visit the grant's central website humanitiesfutures.org.

 At the heart of Humanities Futures is a set of program partnerships with Duke’s 18 humanities, arts, and interpretative social sciences departments (see full list in sidebar).
 These partnerships engage academic departments as vital contributors in the ongoing transformation of humanistic research, pedagogy, publishing, and public engagement.
 Running in tandem, the occasional series Academic Futurology explores changing structures and practices in academic life, from department meetings to the increasing prevalence of postdoctoral fellows.

 Outside the departmental framework, the grant supports two "tracks" of faculty-led collective inquiry: the Concepts, Figures, and Art Forms Seminars (co-sponsored by the Center for Philosophy, Art, and Literature) convene scholars from across the humanities disciplines to examine topics with a strong historical dimension, while the Working Groups on Global and Emerging Humanities encourage interdisciplinary collaborations around contemporary and/or trans-regional questions that often range beyond the traditional ambit of the humanities.